OxygenCobalt/Auxio/README.md

 - Search Functionality
 - Audio/Headset focus
 - Completely private and offline
-- No rounded album covers
+- No rounded album covers (Unless you want them.
+Then you can.)

 ## To possibly come in the future: